 John C. Wagoner is an Assistant Professor of Art at Bossier Parish Community College in Bossier City, LA.
 He received his Master of Fine Arts in Painting from Kendall College of Art and Design in Grand Rapids, MI and his Bachelor of Fine Arts degree from Cornell College in Mt.
 Vernon, IA.

-The art theory and philosophical writings of Aristotle, Plato, Derrida and specifically, Leonardo da Vinci’s ‘Treatise on Painting’ have been major influences in his work.
-The works of Marcel Duchamp, Jasper Johns, Jeff Koons, and Claes Oldenberg have also been instrumental in the development of his style.
+The art theory and philosophical writings of Aristotle, Plato, Jacques Derrida, Jean Baudrillard, and specifically, Leonardo da Vinci’s ‘Treatise on Painting’ have been major influences in his work.
+The works of Marcel Duchamp, Joseph Kosuth, César Baldaccini, Jasper Johns, Jeff Koons, and Claes Oldenberg have also been instrumental in the development of his style.
 He has exhibited his works online and nationwide in New York, North Carolina, Michigan, Iowa, Louisiana and overseas in Florence, Italy.